spacelift-io/user-documentation/docs/concepts/worker-pools/README.md

 - `SPACELIFT_WORKER_RUNTIME` - runtime to use for worker container.
 - `SPACELIFT_WORKER_RO_EXTRA_MOUNTS` - Additional directories to be mounted to the worker docker container during **read only runs**, as a comma separated list of mounts in the form of `/host/path:/container/path`.
 - `SPACELIFT_WORKER_WO_EXTRA_MOUNTS` - Additional directories to be mounted to the worker docker container during **write only runs**, as a comma separated list of mounts in the form of `/host/path:/container/path`.
+- `SPACELIFT_DEFAULT_RUNNER_IMAGE` if set, this will override the default runner image used for non-ansible runs.
+The default is `public.ecr.aws/spacelift/runner-terraform:latest`.
+Note this will not override a custom runner image on a stack, it will only take effect if no custom image is set.
+- `SPACELIFT_DEFAULT_ANSIBLE_RUNNER_IMAGE` if set, this will override the default runner image used for ansible runs.
+The default is `public.ecr.aws/spacelift/runner-ansible:latest`.
+Note this will not override a custom runner image on a stack, it will only take effect if no custom image is set.

 #### Kubernetes-specific configuration